Graham, trying to quash subpoena, denies election meddling

 A judge in Graham’s home state will determine whether he is a “material and necessary witness,” whether the trip to Atlanta to testify would be an undue burden and whether the subpoena should be issued.

 The judge assigned to consider Graham’s filing, U.S. District Court Judge Timothy M. Cain, was nominated by President Barack Obama and confirmed by the Senate in 2011, with Graham’s support.
-At the time, Graham, said Cain “possesses a great combination of intellect, integrity, common sense, and judicial demeanor” and said he “cannot be prouder” of the nomination.
+At the time, Graham said that Cain “possesses a great combination of intellect, integrity, common sense, and judicial demeanor” and that he “cannot be prouder” of the nomination.

-In private practice before Cain became a family court judge, he and Graham worked together as law partners for several years in Graham’s home county of Oconee.
+Before Cain became a judge, he and Graham worked together as law partners back in the late 1980s and early 1990s in Graham’s home county of Oconee, Graham wrote in his memoir.

 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP.